 We know it sounds confusing, so let’s have a look!

 A high bank refers to a cliff or very steep slope.
 There is usually no access to the water from the property.
 High bank properties offer dramatic views over the water and make for fabulous wildlife watching.
 As the water is usually quite deep, you might get an almost bird-eye view of our famous orca whales, humpback whales, harbor seals and sea lions and salmon.
-High bank waterfront also gives you that feeling of being on top of the world.
+High bank waterfront also gives you the feeling of being on top of the world.

 No bank refers to a property with a smooth transition to the beach and directly into the water, no climbing down a slope required.
 In other words, a no bank property is beachfront.
 Swimming, kayaking, fishing, collecting sea glass and rocks are all very easily done from a no bank property.